mcx/pronto/README.md

 (Carnegie Robotics Multisense SL, Intel RealSense) and joint kinematics.

+For the ROS 1 version, check the ros1 branch of this repository.

 ### Legged Robots
 Pronto provided the state estimate that was used by MIT DRC team in the DARPA Robotics Challenge to estimate the position and motion of the Boston